anneKoethke/tagebuch/README.md

 # TagebuchApp with ReactNative + Expo

-A simple diary app with react native and expo CLI to track your mood. it's filled with dummy data and will become a pure React Native (without Expo) some time soon..
+A simple diary app (prototype) with react native and expo CLI to track your mood. it's filled with dummy data and will become a pure React Native (without Expo) some time soon..

 It was an enhancement of a very useful tutorial by TheNetNinja: [tutorial series](https://www.youtube.com/watch?v=ur6I5m2nTvk&list=PL4cUxeGkcC9ixPU-QkScoRBVxtPPzVjrQ&index=1).